lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 some regular shape? the answer is not immediately forthcoming, and in fact many have pointed out correctly that there is little reason to do so *eo ipso*.

 Human compactness seems to meet both these criteria.
-It encapsulates the notion of "communities of interest", while sidestepping the problem of having to define, delineate and make subjective judgement calls on these communities.
+It well-encapsulates the notion of "communities of interest", while sidestepping the problem of having to define, delineate and make subjective judgement calls on these communities.
-And while it's not obvious that districts should conform to some regular polygon, the idea of putting people who live together in the same voting district has a strong normative force with great intuitive appeal.
-Finally, the lower (but still substantially positive) correlation between human compactness and the other compactness measures suggests that human compactness qualitatively differs from geometric compactness.
+And while it is not obvious that districts should conform to some regular polygon, the idea of putting people who live together in the same voting district has a strong normative force with great intuitive appeal---an idea which has now been bolstered with new empirical evidence.

 ## Directions for future work